Fire and Blast Barriers

 They are commonly used in oil and gas refineries, chemical plants, power stations, manufacturing facilities, military bases, and commercial buildings.

-FAQ 3: What materials are used in fire and blast barriers
+What materials are used in fire and blast barriers?

 Common materials include steel panels for high-impact protection, reinforced concrete for structural stability, fiberglass composites for corrosion resistance, and hybrid panels for maximum fire and blast performance.

-FAQ 5: How long do fire and blast barriers last
+How long do fire and blast barriers last?

 Lifespans vary by material.
 Steel and concrete barriers last 30 to 50 years, while fiberglass and hybrid barriers can exceed 25 years with minimal maintenance.